Showing posts with label Joe Sinnott. Show all posts

 Tom Sutton was the primary illustrator for DC's Star Trek series when the property moved from Marvel to DC after Star Trek II: the Wrath of Khan!

-He also rendered the art for the adaptations of Star Trek III: the Search for Spock and Star Trek IV: the Voyage Home!
+He also rendered the art for the comic adaptations of Star Trek III: the Search for Spock and Star Trek IV: the Voyage Home!

 Please Support Atomic Kommie Comics